jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 Quinndary Weatherspoon was originally the 102nd ranked recruit in the 2015 high school class, but used his four years at Mississippi State to become the 49th overall pick in the 2019 NBA Draft.
 He played 11 games in his first NBA season.

+![All basketball prospects from the 2015 recruiting class that improved their NBA draft position][image13]

 {% include ad-content.html %}

 ### 2016 Recruiting Class